mugpeng/aweshelf/docs/article_media/0529/aweshelf-bookmark-your-ai-coding-sessions.md

 ## Use Case 7: Edit Bookmarks Your Way

 Bookmarks are not static.
 A session that was "debugging" yesterday might be "fixed — needs review" today.
+A bioinformatics pipeline you tagged as "RNA-seq QC" might need to be renamed to "RNA-seq QC — STAR alignment fixed" after you resolved the reference genome issue.

 From the TUI, press `e` to enter inline edit mode.
 Change the title, category, or profile directly in the table. `Tab` moves to the next field, `Enter` saves, `Esc` cancels.